Johnny Lawrence (character): Season 1

 On the back of this success, Johnny trains his dojo even more rigorously.
 However, his conflict with Daniel is exacerbated by a series of misunderstandings, culminating with Daniel's cousin Louie destroying Johnny's car and assaulting him supposedly in Daniel's name.
 Enraged, Johnny comes to Daniel's home to fight him, but Daniel's wife, Amanda, manages to defuse the conflict by inviting Johnny to breakfast to discuss the matter peacefully and persuades her husband to give Johnny a car from the trade-in lot of his dealership as compensation.
 While test driving a 2009 Dodge Challenger R/T, Johnny and Daniel make considerable progress coming to terms, until their return to Daniel's residence leads to Johnny discovering that Robby is Daniel's karate protégé and new employee.
-At that point, an enraged Johnny shoves Daniel against the wall and storms out while Daniel furiously banishes Robby from his home and dealerships as punishment for his dishonesty.
+At that point, an enraged Johnny shoves Daniel against the wall and storms out.

 At the All-Valley tournament, both Miguel and Hawk make it to the semi-finals, along with Robby.
-When Robby and Hawk fight in the semi-finals, Johnny chastises Hawk for illegally attacking Robby's shoulder, which gets him disqualified and leaves Robby and Miguel to meet in the final match after Robby reconciles with Daniel and apologizes to Daniel for hiding the fact that he is Johnny's estranged son.
-When Miguel ruthlessly exploits Robby's injured shoulder against his sensei's wishes, Johnny realizes that his teaching methods have corrupted his students.
-Miguel wins the tournament and thanks Johnny for his guidance, but Johnny is too dejected by his actions to celebrate due to the fact that Miguel and Hawk have become more ruthless as a result of his aggressive teachings.
-He stops Robby before he can leave the arena and apologizes to him, which Robby accepts with reasonable politeness, implying that Robby still cares about Johnny somewhat despite their strained relationship.
-Later that night, a very much alive John Kreese shows up unexpectedly at the Cobra Kai dojo to congratulate him.
+When Robby and Hawk fight in the semi-finals, Johnny chastises Hawk for illegally attacking Robby's shoulder, which gets him disqualified and leaves Robby and Miguel.
+When Miguel exploits Robby's injured shoulder against his sensei's wishes, Johnny realizes that his teaching methods have corrupted his students.
+Miguel wins the tournament and thanks Johnny for his guidance, but Johnny is too upset by his actions to celebrate.
+He stops Robby before he can leave the arena and apologizes to him, which Robby seemingly accepts.
+Later that night, John Kreese shows up unexpectedly at the Cobra Kai dojo to congratulate him.